castle2668/astro-blog/src/content/blog/2024-08-28-harmless-ransom-note.md

 ---
-title: "[Algorithms] Harmless Ransom Note"
+title: '[Algorithms] Harmless Ransom Note'
 excerpt: "In this post, we'll break down a common algorithm question you might see in coding interviews: the Harmless Ransom Note.
 It’s a great example to understand how to manipulate strings and use objects as hash tables for performance improvements.
 Plus, it’s relatively straightforward but offers a solid practice in understanding time complexity."
-tags: ["algorithms", "javascript", "hashtable", "leetcode"]
+tags: ['algorithms', 'javascript', 'hashtable', 'leetcode']
 date: 2024-08-28
-author: "Sean Huang"
+author: 'Sean Huang'
-image: "javascript.png"
+image: 'javascript.png'
 slug: 2024-08-28-harmless-ransom-note
 ---